chef/chef-web-docs/chef_master/source/windows.rst

 ``key_name``
    **Ruby Type:** String | **Default Value:** ``'name'``

    The name of the key that is to be created, deleted, or modified.
-Default value: the ``name`` of the resource block.
-See "Syntax" section above for more information.

 ``user``
    **Ruby Type:** String | **Default Value:** ``"<System>"``